sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

 ---
-title: "Azure Reservations, Savings Plan And Break-Even Analysis: Beyond The Discount Percentage - A practical Strategy For Organisations"
+title: "Azure Reservations, Savings Plan And Break-Even Analysis: Beyond The Discount Percentage - A Practical Strategy For Organisations"
 date: 2026-09-06
 categories:
   - Azure